Payment Dispute – 5 tips to resolve itLast modified: November 28, 2023

 Dealing With A Payment Dispute – How To Handle And Resolve Them Quickly In 5 Steps

 It’s an unfortunate reality that every business faces far too often – customers disputing invoices.

 The reasons for disputes are varied, sometimes there are alleged mistakes on an invoice, or perhaps they won’t accept it without a certain piece of information (such as a Purchase Order number).

-Other times it may be that they no longer agree with a price.
+Other times it may be that they no longer agree with the invoice or quote provided.

 Whatever the payment dispute reason, this can seriously impact the speed in which you will get paid for your services or goods – which in turn could also give you even more business headaches when you consider what else may be affected.